42nenuser/leafs/README.md

 # Leaf Disease Classification

 ## Introduction
-This project is focused on **training a deep learning model** to classify **vegetable leaf diseases** using **convolutional neural networks (CNNs)**.
+This project is focused on **training a deep learning model** to classify **potato leaf diseases** using **convolutional neural networks (CNNs)**.
 The model is trained to detect three classes: **Early Blight, Late Blight, and Healthy leaves**.
 The dataset is preprocessed, augmented, and trained using TensorFlow.
 The trained model is then used for inference via a FastAPI backend.

 ## Model Training Process
 ### **1. Dataset & Preprocessing**